jn9he/sustainability-roi-project/README.md

 [](https://github.com/AnalyticsAccelerator/sample_repo#data-structure--initial-checks)

-The companies main database structure as seen below consists of four tables: table1, table2, table3, table4, with a total row count of X records.
+The companies main database structure as seen below consists of seven tables, with a total row count of X records.
 A description of each table is as follows:

 - **Table 2:**
 - **Table 3:**